 The program offers the bachelor’s degree and the master’s degree in mechanical engineering and participates in the UMKC Interdisciplinary Ph.D. program.
 The Bachelor of Science in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org/.
+ABET outcomes may be found on the SCE Accreditation page.

 The Master of Science in Mechanical Engineering has both thesis and non-thesis options.
 Students interested in pursuing a doctoral degree in mechanical engineering may select engineering as a discipline when applying for admission into the Interdisciplinary Ph.D. program.